futtta/wp-youtube-lyte/readme.txt

 You probably added a link around the httpv-url.
 No link is needed, just the httpv-url.

-= My video's seem to load slower on mobile devices? = By default WP YouTube Lyte will indeed load slower normal YouTube video's instead of Lyte ones, as Lyte video's require would require two clicks from the user to play a video (once to load the YouTube video and once to start it) because there is no autoplay-support on mobile.
+= My video's seem to load slower on mobile devices? = By default (unless "cache thumbnail locally" is active) WP YouTube Lyte will indeed load slower normal YouTube video's instead of Lyte ones, as Lyte video's require would require two clicks from the user to play a video (once to load the YouTube video and once to start it) because there is no autoplay-support on mobile.
 If you want to, you can force WP YouTube Lyte to make video's Lyte on mobile with this code (add it in your child theme's functions.php, in a seperate helper plugin or using the [code snippets plugin](https://wordpress.org/plugins/code-snippets/);

 `
 add_filter('lyte_do_mobile','lyte_on_mobile',10,0);